nuwank-swivel/swivel-portal/docs/project-brief.md

 ## Summary

 Build a small Progressive Web App (PWA) used internally by all employees to access company tools.
 The initial tool is a seat-booking system for a single-floor office.
 Users authenticate with their Office 365 (Microsoft 365) accounts via Azure AD.
-Backend will be a .NET Core Web API hosted in Azure and the database will be Azure SQL.
+Backend will be TypeScript Lambda functions hosted in AWS and the database will be MongoDB.

 ## Goals (PoC scope)